quannguyen234/Book-Recommender/README.md

 ![](Images/genres.png)
-Also, because there were a lot of sub-genres, I put them into 10 major group of genre.
+Also, because there were a lot of sub-genres, I put them into 10 major groups of genre.
 For example, "History", "Politics", and "Cooking" are considered "Non-Fiction".
 Or "Mystery", "Crime" and "Horror" are classified as "Thriller".